Australia's cigarette plain packaging debate clouded by lack of data

 With the tax rise appearing to pack a bigger punch than the costly introduction of plain packaging a year earlier, the Australian government has been accused of not doing enough to defend its legislation, presenting a potential stumbling block for other countries looking to follow in its footsteps.

-New Zealand, France, India, South Africa and Britain are all considering adopting standardized packaging on tobacco products.
+New Zealand, France, India, South Africa and Britain are all considering adopting standardised packaging on tobacco products.

-On Thursday, Britain said it was minded to force tobacco firms to sell cigarettes in plain standardized packaging and would hold a short consultation which could result in new regulations entering into force before May 2015.

-Jane Ellison, a minister in Britain's Department of Health, cited what she called a "compelling" review commissioned by the government which she said had shown plain packaging would improve public health and cut the number of child smokers.

 The Australian government says the key objective of the policy is to reduce the attractiveness of tobacco products to consumers, particularly young people.